 It’s a simple genetic change on an X-chromosome inside your cells that causes your body to produce too much FGF23.
 This is why the condition is called ‘X-linked’ hypophosphatemia.
 Around one in three people with XLH is born with this genetic change by chance, but most inherit it from a parent.

 More females than males have XLH and there’s a simple reason for this.
-Men have only one X-chromosome whereas women have two.
+Males have only one X-chromosome whereas females have two.
 So, if a father has XLH he will pass it on to all of his daughters, but none of his sons.
 Whereas sons and daughters of a mother with XLH each have a 50/50 chance of inheriting XLH.